 Then the prince suddenly recovered his memory, and cried:

-"I thank you, beautiful Cat," said the prince; "but what good will it do me to get back if I have not a dog to take to my father?"
+"I thank you, beautiful cat," said the prince; "but what good will it do me to get back if I haven't a dog to take to my father?"

 "See here," answered the white cat, holding up an acorn; "there is a prettier one in this than in the Dogstar!"

-"Oh!
-White Cat dear," said the prince, "how unkind you are to laugh at me now!"
+"Oh! dear pussy," said the prince, "how unkind you are to laugh at me now!"